phlowers/mechaphlowers/docs/user_guide/ug_catalog.md

 ## Adding new catalogs

-You can put new catalogs in .csv format in folder `src/mechaphlowers/data/`
+You can add new catalogs in `.csv` format to the folder `src/mechaphlowers/data/`.

-In order to configure how mechaphlowers will read them, you will need to join a .yaml file that refers the csv catalog, also in folder `src/mechaphlowers/data/`.
+To configure how Mechaphlowers will read them, you need to provide a corresponding `.yaml` file that references the CSV catalog, also placed in the `src/mechaphlowers/data/` folder.

-Then, to instantiate this new catalog in the code, you can define it in `src/mechaphlowers/data/catalog.py` using function `build_catalog_from_yaml()`
+To instantiate this new catalog in the code, define it in `src/mechaphlowers/data/catalog.py` using the function `build_catalog_from_yaml()`:

 ```python
 new_catalog = build_catalog_from_yaml("new_catalog_config_file.yaml")